aritraghsh09/GaMPEN/docs/source/Public_data.md

 Now, download the relevant files by navigating to the relevant subdirectory (see below).

-:::{note}
+:::{attention}
-Tip: If you are using Google Chrome, make sure that you are not selecting the default Google Search option from the suggested links in the dropdown
+If you are using Google Chrome, make sure that you are not selecting the default Google Search option from the suggested links in the dropdown
 :::

 #### Using Finder on MacOS